Friday, March 22, 2024

 For Hindus, Shimla is also revered as one of the traditional holy sites of Lord Hanuman.
 Though this goes back to ancient times, a very recent addition to the landscape has been a huge statue of the monkey god, 108 feet, higher up on Jakhu Hill (an anomaly in a land of the metric system, but probably something to do with the cost of concrete and getting to a mystic number.
 It’s very tall).

 Early in the afternoon our little group took the toy train down hill.
 On the way back up we were told about a small temple that might be worth a visit.
 We either walked or grabbed a quick cab from the train station to a very typical Indian temple.
 Inside the gate one of the baba’s was chanting, breaking coconuts and pouring their milk over the bonnet of a devotee’s car; I noticed that it was not brand new; perhaps the new owner was trying to wipe the karmic slate clean in anticipation of treacherous mountain roads.
 The only way I can describe it is “very Indian.”
 Even though I’d met several Indian teachers in California, including Swami Muktananda who came with all the cultural guru trappings, I felt slightly uncomfortable.
-It was certainly not something that Father Halloran would be doing in the parking lot of Saint Catherine’s.
+It was certainly not something that Father Halloran would be doing in the parking lot of Saint Catherine’s--breaking coconuts and pouring the milk over the hood of mother's Ford station wagon, but I can hardly get that image out of my head now that it's planted.

 We managed to squeeze past this elaborate ritual and came into a large hall where there was some intense chanting, surprisingly so.
 In most Indian temples people line up, offer a few rupee notes, get a blessing and leave.
 As a Hanuman shrine, it was overrun with hundreds of monkeys scarfing up tons of bananas set out as offerings.
 Monkeys are particularly nasty creatures, and living in a temple courtyard does not make them civilized, but Saturday outing at a temple, and people were posing for selfies with the monkeys using their smartphones.
 The depth of the devotions was refreshing, but the whole scene still felt very foreign.
 There was a lot of family talk in Hindi and after a few pictures for the folks back home, I wandered off.